 The prescribed course of study as outlined in the curricula of the various schools must be satisfactorily completed before the student will be eligible for graduation.
 It is possible that a student may not be recommended for graduation even though the requirements of the prescribed course of study have been met.
-Normally, no student will be graduated without at least half of the degree program work completed at Southwestern.
 The final 15 hours must be earned in residence.

-Students must maintain an average grade of "C" (2.00)1 for graduation.
+Students must maintain an average grade of "C" (2.00) for graduation.
 The grade average will be determined on the basis of grades recorded before enrollment for the final term of resident study.
 Students enrolled in the School of Church Music, the Master of Arts in Marriage and Family Counseling, or the Master of Arts in Christian Counseling programs should refer to their respective degree programs in the catalog for minimum GPA requirements.
 A student enrolled for an advanced degree must maintain work satisfactory to the appropriate advanced study committee.